Continuing Education Hours Frequently Asked Questions

 - Can a Provider give partial credit to a student who has completed a portion of the course?

 No. Each course is approved for a specific number of credit hours.
-For example, if a prelicensing course is approved for 52 hours, providers should not enroll a student who only needs 12 hours of code & ethics.
-This person should enroll in an code & ethics course that is approved for 12 hours.
+For example, if a prelicensing course is approved for 52 hours, providers should not enroll a student who only needs 12 hours of code and ethics.
+This person should enroll in an code and ethics course that is approved for 12 hours.

 - Is it mandatory that we use the Attendance Record Sheet designed by the Department?

 No. You may design your own attendance form as long as all the major elements such as name; signature; social security number; license number; time-in and time-out, provider name and number; course title and number; date, time, location of the course, etc. are included.

 - What recourse do I have if a student's check is returned for "non- sufficient funds"?